This program is currently a candidate for ASHP accreditation. We went through our Accreditation Survey in August 2020.

 Phone: (734) 936-9699

 Participation in Personnel Placement Service (PPS) at the ASHP Midyear Clinical Meeting is recommended.
+Applicants are highly encouraged to have prior exposure or rotational experience related to an investigational drug service or the drug development process.
 Candidates interested in the program should apply online through the Pharmacy Online Residency Centralized Application Services (PhORCAS) and include the following:

 1. Letter of Interest

 Following receipt of the application via PhORCAS, selected qualified candidates will be invited for an on-site interview.
 Deadline for application is January 1st

 Please check out the F.A.Q. for other application deadlines and interview dates.